📝 Managing Strings & Languages

 🔧 Mechanical/Global Changes

-If a mechanical or global change to translations is required (for example, renaming placeholders or fixing formatting across all languages):
+If a mechanical or global change to translations is required (for example, renaming placeholders or fixing formatting across all languages), follow this workflow:

 ➕ Adding a String